Early Books About the Yukon and/or the Klondike Gold Fields

 Our Time Machine is a Canoe

-A 3-part series describing a journey down the Yukon River to Dawson City with my 13-year-old son in July 1997.
+A journey down the Yukon River to Dawson City, exploring historic sites along the way, by Murray Lundberg and his 13-year-old son in July 1997.

 Palm Sunday Avalanche